engineyard/ey-docs/pages/beta-intro.md

 <p >
   <img id="beta-logo" src="images/ey-beta-logo.png" >
   Deploying, automating and managing a Rails application is constantly changing.
-New stack elements, new features in AppCloud and xCloud, and new tools to help development are released often.
+New stack elements, new features in EY Cloud and EY Managed, and new tools to help development are released often.
 We think many of these features will be interesting to our customers whilst they are still in development.
-If you are interested in testing out beta features on AppCloud, read on for more information!
+If you are interested in testing out beta features on Cloud, read on for more information!
 </p>

 **There are four parts to our Beta Program:**